cosmos/cosmos-sdk/docs/docs/building-modules/01-module-manager.md

 ## appmodule.HasGenesis

-> Note; `appmodule.HasGenesis` is experimental and should be considered unstable, it is recommended to not use this interface at this time.
+> Note: `appmodule.HasGenesis` is experimental and should be considered unstable, it is recommended to not use this interface at this time.

-The `HasGenesis` interface is an extension interface of `HasGenesisBasics`.

 ```go reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.50.0-alpha.0/core/appmodule/genesis.go#L10-L24
 ```

-Let us go through the two added methods:

-* `InitGenesis(context.Context, codec.JSONCodec, json.RawMessage)`: Initializes the subset of the state managed by the module.
-It is called at genesis (i.e. when the chain is first started).
-* `ExportGenesis(context.Context, codec.JSONCodec)`: Exports the latest subset of the state managed by the module to be used in a new genesis file. `ExportGenesis` is called for each module when a new chain is started from the state of an existing chain.

 ### `AppModule`